This timetable puts into effect IPA Rule 9, Section B.

 Year Prior to the Election:

-The Secretary General will instruct the Presidents of Constituent Organisations in each IPA geographical region after consulting the members of their Societies to select 5 IPA members to serve on the Regional Nominating Committee to represent their region [Rule 9, Sec B(1)a(i)] and to send their names to the Secretary General via Broomhills by 1 May.
+The Vice President will instruct the Presidents of Constituent Organisations in each IPA geographical region after consulting the members of their Societies to select 5 IPA members to serve on the Regional Nominating Committee to represent their region [Rule 9, Sec B(1)a(i)] and to send their names to the Vice President via Broomhills by 1 May.

 Broomhills will inform Component Societies, the Regional Association and its Affiliate Societies and Direct Members of the IPA elections in the following year, and request them to make suggestions for all elected positions to Broomhills by 31 July for consideration by the appropriate Nominating Committees (when appointed) and also to inform their members that they may make such suggestions provided they are supported by 10 IPA Members [Rule 9, Sec B(1)].
 The ‘Role of Board Members and Link Responsibilities’ Procedural Code document will be circulated with this communication.

-Deadline for 5 names for each Regional Nominating Committees to be communicated to the Secretary General via Broomhills.
+Deadline for 5 names for each Regional Nominating Committees to be communicated to the Vice President via Broomhills.
 Broomhills will confirm the appointment of all 15 members of the three Regional Nominating Committees once the consent of each is received, and send a copy of the Rules, Limits and Procedures for IPA Elections to all such Committee members.

 Broomhills will request each Regional Nominating Committee to a) appoint a chair from amongst themselves and b) to appoint 2 from its number to serve on the Central Nominating Committee [Rule 9, Sec B(1)b] by 1 June.